openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/neuralLobeOfNeurohypophysis
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: The posterior pituitary (or neurohypophysis) comprises the posterior lobe of the pituitary gland and is part of the endocrine system.
-Despite its name, the posterior pituitary gland is not a gland, per se; rather, it is largely a collection of axonal projections from the hypothalamus that terminate behind the anterior pituitary gland.
-[WP,unvetted].
+   :definition: Is a regional part of brain.
+Is part of the neurohypophysis. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003217) ('is_a' and 'relationship')]
-   :description: 'Neural lobe of neurohypophysis' is a regional part of brain.
-It is part of the neurohypophysis.
+   :description: The posterior pituitary (or neurohypophysis) comprises the posterior lobe of the pituitary gland and is part of the endocrine system.
+Despite its name, the posterior pituitary gland is not a gland, per se; rather, it is largely a collection of axonal projections from the hypothalamus that terminate behind the anterior pituitary gland. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003217)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108544
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003217#pars-nervosa-of-hypophysis
    :name: neural lobe of neurohypophysis